Akatsuki230/velkysmp/README.md

 The development server will be running on `http://localhost:3000`.

+To generate the database on MongoDB, you can use the the other project, [mcstatusvelky](https://codeberg.org/Akatsuki/mcstatusvelky)

 ## Building

 To build the project, set up a few environment variables